Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: Introduction

 The solution is based on the mapping of the $O(1)$ DLM to the six-vertex model \cite{BaxterKellandWu}.
-To introduce tilt into the lattice we use the trick proposed in \cite{Fujimoto1996} that consists in use of the transfer matrix of inhomogeneous six vertex model, that effectively replaces part of the vertices of the lattice by a pair of non-interacting bonds.
-As a result, we arrive at the $T-Q$ equation, the solution of which at the Razumov-Stroganov point can be represented in terms of the solution of an explicit linear system.
-Then, the densities of clusters given by the derivatives of the largest eigenvalue of the transfer matrix with respect to parameters is expressed in terms of the $Q$-operator and the $P$-operator that solves a conjugated $T-P$ equation.
+To introduce the tilt into the lattice we apply the trick proposed in \cite{Fujimoto1994}, see also \cite{BY1995}, that consists in use of the transfer matrix of inhomogeneous six vertex model, which effectively replaces part of the vertices of the lattice by a pair of non-interacting bonds.
+As a result, we arrive at the T-Q equation, the solution of which at the Razumov-Stroganov point can be represented in terms of the solution of an explicit linear system.
+Then, the densities of clusters given by the derivatives of the largest eigenvalue of the transfer matrix with respect to parameters is expressed in terms of the Q-operator and the P-operator that solves a conjugated T-P equation.
+The technique based on the interplay between P- and Q- operators comes back to Pronko and Stroganov \cite{PS1999} (see also \cite{BGJN2020} for the case with a twist).
+The method of exact solution of T-Q and T-P equations at the Razumov-Stroganov point and of calculating derivatives of the largest eigenvalue with respect to the loop fugacities was developed by Fridkin, Stroganov, Zagier in \cite{FSZ-1,FSZ-2}.
+Our calculations follow the line of \cite{Povolotsky2021} based on those two papers.

-Unlike \cite{Povolotsky2021}, here we were not able to express the $Q-$ and $P-$operators in terms of hypergeometric (or any other special) functions.
-This is why the finial result does not have an explicit functional form.
+Unlike \cite{Povolotsky2021}, here we were not able to express the Q- and P-operators in terms of hypergeometric (or any other special) functions.
+This is why the final result does not have an explicit functional form.
 Rather it is given in terms of the solution of the linear system.
 For a finite circumference of the cylinder it can be solved using the Wolfram Mathematica, and yields explicitly exact rational values of the densities for the circumferences as small as a few tens and not too big values of $m$ and $n$.
 The approximate decimal values of the densities calculated with arbitrarily high numerical precision are available for much bigger sizes of the densities.
 We use the decimal approximation to study the tilt dependence of the finite size corrections to the densities.